New Periodic Solutions of Singular Hamiltonian Systems with Fixed Energies: 1. Introduction

-In Theorems 1.2 and 1.3,the authors assumed the convex conditions for potentials and potential wells so that they can apply Clark-Ekeland's dual variational principle,we notice that Theorems 1.1-1.3 essentially made the following assumption:
+Then, for every $T<\frac{2\pi}{\sqrt{\omega}}$, (1.1) has a solution with minimal period $T.$ \end{enumerate} \end{theorem} In Theorems 1.2 and 1.3, the authors assumed the convex conditions for potentials and potential wells so that they can apply Clark-Ekeland's dual variational principle, we notice that Theorems 1.1-1.3 essentially made the following assumption:

 So that all the potential wells are bounded.